Skip to content

 The easiest way to run Gathio using Docker is by using the provided docker-compose configuration.
 We provide a Docker image at GitHub Container Repository.

-mkdir -p ~/docker/gathio-docker/{config,images}
+mkdir -p ~/docker/gathio-docker/{config,images,static}

 cp config/config.example.toml ~/docker/gathio-docker/config/config.toml